Associate Professor Mimmie Claudine Watts

 Biography

-Assoc/Prof Watts has a PhD in Public Health from La Trobe University, and a Master of Public Health from the University of Melbourne.
-She trained as RN, prior to that she studied natural/pure sciences.
-She completed the Emerging Executive Women in Health Leadership Program at Harvard University, USA.
+Professor Watts holds a PhD in Public Health from La Trobe University Australia, and a Master of Public Health from the University of Melbourne, Australia.
+Dr Watts completed the Emerging Executive Women in Health Leadership Program at Harvard University, USA.
+She studied natural/pure sciences before training as RN, in Cameroon, prior to moving into public health, leadership, and policy.

 Areas of expertise